Latest Known Trail Conditions NPTrail

 See below pictures.
 Awesome Job!!!

-The trail steward in this section, Larry Kolwaite, has cleared the trail of blowdown and has brushed it out where needed as of the end of 2012.
-He should be in soon to clear the trail in 2013.
+The trail steward in this section, Larry Kolwaite, has cleared the trail of blowdown and has brushed it out where needed.
+However, there has been a report of new blowdown in this section.

 Tirrell Pond lean-to to height of land - shoulder of Blue Mountain - 5.7 miles